A CFR Home for Good Initiative:

 Promoting Justice for Non-Citizens

 Members of CFR’s Immigration team play essential roles in city and state coalitions.
-They press for change and keep colleagues in the immigration field informed of the latest policies and practices in the child welfare system—and the implications for their clients who are at risk of losing their children to foster care or of being detained or deported.
+They press for change and keep colleagues in the immigration field informed of the latest policies and practices in the family policing system—and the implications for their clients who are at risk of losing their children to the foster system or of being detained or deported.